 APRIL 20–MAY 25, 2015

-We are proud to host the online premiere of the video work ECHO by the artist Kirill Savchenkov, and a text by guest curator Anastasiia Fedorova.
+SVILOVA is proud to present the premiere of the video work ECHO by the artist Kirill Savchenkov, and a text by guest curator Anastasiia Fedorova.

 “Echo channels his complex approach to the landscape, to his generation’s fragmentary identity, to memory and concept or narrative.
 He juxtaposes the perfect landscape with rough stories which lie behind the tower blocks, with sudden dissonant sounds, with something touchingly personal, one’s heartrending and tender encounter with art.”